wikiknights/cs-materials/src/cs1/linked-lists/reverse-linked-list.md

 ```

-Temp has reached the end of the linked list, but that's fine.
-We move previous and current forward one more time.
+`temp` has reached the end of the linked list, but that's fine.
+We move `previous` and `current` forward one more time.

 ```
                      Head                                                          previous      temp/current